Geddada-Lavanya/secure_password_generator/README.md

 INPUT: SET YOUR PASSWORD: How many numbers do you want in your password?
 3 How many letters do you want in your password?
 5 How many symbols do you want in your password?
 2 OUTPUT: A randomly generated password that meets your specified requirements.

-Contributing: Contributions are welcome!
-If you'd like to improve or expand this project, please fork the repository and submit a pull request.